hershbhasin/hershbhasin.github.io/_posts/2019-06-02-azure-data-factory.md

-If you now browse the ADLS  with the Data Explorer, you should have copied the assemblies to both the master and the Avro databases:
+If you now browse the ADLA  with the Data Explorer, you should have copied the assemblies to both the master and the Avro databases:

 ![copy_assemblies](/assets/copy_assemblies.PNG)

 ## Create the Stored Procedure

 Open the provided  Visual Studio solution at the location *..\CloudworxUSQLApplication* and Submit the U-SQL script: *sp.usql*.
-Once you run this script, you should see a stored procedure created in the ADLS Database Avro, in the "Procedures" folder.
+Once you run this script, you should see a stored procedure created in the ADLA Database Avro, in the "Procedures" folder.